scub45t3v3/HttpError/TEST.md

   .isInstanceOf(BadGateway)
   .isEnumerable('code', 502)
   .isEnumerable('status', 'Bad Gateway')
-  .isEnumerable('message', 'Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.')
+  .isEnumerable('message', 'Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.')
   .isEnumerable('debug')
   .isEnumerable('cause')
   .hasProperty('VERSION', version);